-And the icing on the cake was when we saw our long lost Aussie friends arrive!
+And the icing on the cake was when we saw the arrival our long lost Aussie friends, last seen in Porto!
 We look so happy, reconnecting over lunch at the Casa Manolo.

 Later, the day after our arrival, when we had obtained our Compostelas in the pilgrim's office, both Rich and I got very teary watching the slide show in the chapel there, reminiscing over what the Camino had meant to us.

 I continued feeling strange and out of sorts.
 I didn't even want to be in Santiago.
 I wished we hadn't even stayed overnight there.
 I felt done with it.
 I wished we had just kept on walking to Fisterra or Muxia, or somewhere.
 Yet I didn't really want to walk!
 What a mixed bag of garbage I was feeling!

 We didn't have enough time to walk anyway.
 So we ended up hanging out a lot at Quintana square.
 I was trying hard to be present to the weird, weird feelings I was experiencing.

 We ended up staying only one night in Santiago at the Casa Celsa-Barbantes, mere steps from the Cathedral on the Rúa de Franco.
 It was a bit more pricey than some, but the town was pretty full when I booked this one.

 We ended up busing to Muxía for one night, spending one day in this most special place, then returning to Santiago for another night before flying out.
 This time we stayed in the much more economical Pension Paz de Agra, still in a decent location close to the cathedral, and very adequate in its amenities.